TravelByRocket/synodic-co/_posts/2022-04-08-get-extents-for-all-geopds.md

 ```

 ## Final Usable Output
-The final result of the JSON that I will use in the app looks like the example below `stelprdb5339604-parsed.json`, which aligns with the raw filename of the GeoPDF.
-I have added a rotation property because some of the raw PDFs are not oriented with the top up and I don't want to modify the source file every time it is updated so I will track it in the JSON file.
+The final result of the JSON that I will use in the app looks like the example below, `stelprdb5339604-parsed.json`, which aligns with the raw filename of the GeoPDF.
+I have added a rotation property because some raw PDFs are not oriented with the North at the top, and I would rather not modify the source file every time it is updated, so I will track it in the JSON file.

 ```json
 {